alyjak/spacelyjak/bidness/mycelium.rst

 and open source with just a connection to the ecohood platform, but this needs lawyers and stuff.

-Many of the research hear is from crawling this list: https://soil-modeling.org/resources-links/model-portal
+Many of the research here is from crawling this list: https://soil-modeling.org/resources-links/model-portal

 Regional Climate
 ================